Why choose an NRE Account?

 Interest earned on your deposits in this account is exempt from tax in India.

 Access to HSBC Group ATMs and ATMs affiliated to the Visa network and access to Visa merchant outlets worldwide

-Online, Branch, Phone
+Digital, Branch, Phone

 You can appoint a resident individual as Power of Attorney for your NRE account.
 The power of attorney holder will receive a debit card6 and cheque book